AninditaBasu/AninditaBasu/docs/pdf.rst

 This document outlines the PDF generation module and its features as used to generate PDF documents for the Internet Archive items and elaborates on design decisions and how various solutions were picked.
+Additionally, the document elaborates on the PDF analysis module that generates "PDF Metadata JSON" files.

 Motivation
 ==========